mozilla/session-invalidation/docs/deployment.md

 Once you have:

-1. A TLS certificate verified for the domain configured in `serverless.yml`
+1. A TLS certificate verified for the domain configured in the serverless files.
 2. Run `serverless create_domain` to create the domain you configured.
-3. Configuration set up correctly in `serverless.yml`
+3. Configuration set up correctly in the serverless files
 4. NodeJS, NPM and the serverless tools all installed
 5. Authenticated to AWS and
 6. Obtained all of the secrets you need